We may earn money or products from the companies mentioned in this post. For more information please refer to Privacy and Disclosure Page.

 Witches Before Europeans

-Many Native American tribes had stories and lore about a woman with special powers.
-Tribes vary in their stories as to whether the woman is a wise woman or someone with nefarious intent. (like a proverbial witch)
+Many tribes had stories and lore about a woman with special powers.
+Tribes vary in their stories as to whether the woman is a wise woman or someone with nefarious intent.

-Then there are the Seminole stories of Stikini who are indeed evil and transformed into owl beings.
+Then there is the Seminole stories of Stikini who are indeed evil and transformed into owl beings.
 They would vomit up their souls at night and go feed on human hearts.
 Terrifying.

 READ NATIVE AMERICAN HERITAGE MONTH